 Water Sports: Water QWOP (2023)

-Water Sports: Water QWOP is a foray into machine learning involving reinforcement learning.
-Conceptually, it is quite similar to the flash game QWOP.
+Water Sports: Water QWOP is a Unity-based reinforcement learning experiment.
+Conceptually, the system it sakes place wihtin is quite similar to the flash game QWOP.
 This project was developed as part of the Computational Explorations seminar at ITECH master's program in collaboration with Chris Kang, Markus Renner, and Cornerlius Carl.
+The team aimed to develop their own version of QWOP, with the primary objective of maximizing the distance water could be thrown.

 To establish a reward system, water droplets were programmed to propel themselves before freezing upon floor contact.
 Measurements were taken from the bucket's position to the landing spot, determining a reward based on average distance per throw.
 This reward calculation evaluated the agent's performance in maximizing throwing distance.